 The laws in any country are so strict if it is about the tax, especially the tax paid by foreign companies that run their business in their territories.
 In Indonesia, you are obliged to pay taxes upon receiving the Tax Card (NPWP), regardless your company has already had activities or not.

 Hire a professional accountant to deal with the reporting and make sure that you report and pay the tax regularly.
 Otherwise, it will call a suspicion from the tax office.
 Playing with the bureaucracy is something that you should avoid when making business in a foreign country.

 Every country has its own law and system that every business person has to respect.
 Just because you think that something is not applied in your country, it does not mean that it is not important.

-Similar to the explanation above, every country has its distinctive business culture that makes running a business in a foreign country is unique and special experiences.
+Similar to the explanation above, every country has its distinctive business culture that makes running a business in a foreign country is a unique and special experience.
 You must learn Indonesian business culture if you want to run your business in Indonesia.

 This is not something that you can master in a night, but when you think that it is worth it to establish a PT PMA in Indonesia, you will think that understanding the local business and working culture is a great asset you need to master.

 In the end, you will find it important, especially when you want to expand your business locally and hire more local people to work in your company in the future.